Who is Amanda Hope?

 Amanda Hope is the combination of the names of my two greatest creations, my daughters, Amanda and Hope.

-The fleur de lis reflects my pride in growing up in New Orleans, where I spent my first 35 years and one sister and my parents still live.
+The fleur de lis reflects my pride in growing up in New Orleans, where I spent my first 35 years and one sister and my mother still live.

 Are all merino yarns the same?